HM Prison Hollesley Bay: The prison today

-Hollesley Bay Prison holds Category D adult male prisoners, Category D Male Young Offenders, and Male Life Sentenced prisoners (at the parole board's discretion).
+Hollesley Bay Prison holds Category D adult male prisoners, and Male Life Sentenced prisoners (at the parole board's discretion).
 Accommodation at the prison comprises eight Residential Units, these are Hoxon, Stow, Plomsgate, Cosford, Wilford, Blything, Samford and Mutford, most of which have single occupancy rooms.
 There are double occupancy rooms on Hoxon and Cosford.

 The prison offers part-time education classes to inmates through A4e.
 Subjects include literacy, numeracy, ESOL, music, Information Technology, cookery, graphic design and the Community Sports Leader Award.
 The gym operates during evenings and weekends offering a range of sporting activities.
 There are full-time accredited vocational training courses in Building Operations, Plumbing, Motor Mechanics, Plastering, Bricklaying and Painting and Decorating.
 Adult inmates are also offered work in the prison's kitchen, gardens, cleaning, laundry orderlies, Staff Mess, Contract Services, Resettlement Department, Reception, Education Department, Clothing Exchange Store and the Transport Department.
 Wages range from £14 per week to £25 per week for drivers in the Transport Department.
 100 inmates currently work outside the prison either in community work or training or paid work.